-FATF 40+9 Rat- Summary of Factors for Rating Recommended Actions Actions Undertaken by St. Kitts & Nevis ascertaining the nature of the customers business. • Introducers and intermediaries should be subject to CFT measures.
-See Regulation 7(6) of the Draft Anti-Terrorism (Prevention of Terrorist Financing) Regulations, 2010.
+FATF 40+9 Rat- ing Summary of Factors for Rating Recommended Actions Actions Undertaken by St. Kitts Nevis & Ing Summary of Factors for Kating ascertaining the nature of the customers business.
 Introducers and Intermediaries are not required to be subject to CFT obligations.
 Ambiguity regarding whether introducers are required to be supervised under FATF requirements.
-Lack of industry compliance to requirements relating to ensuring that introducers and intermediaries are subject to AML/CFT supervisory regime. • There should be greater guidance to regulated businesses with regard to ascertaining whether an introducer's/intermediary's home country has adequately applied the FATF Recommendations.
+Lack of industry compliance to requirements relating to ensuring that introducers and intermediaries are subject to AML/CFT supervisory regime.
+Introducers and intermediaries should be subject to CFT measures.
+There should be greater guidance to regulated businesses with regard to ascertaining whether an introducer's/intermediary's home country has adequately applied the FATF Recommendations.
 The Authorities should clarify the identified inconsistencies between the Regulations and the Guidance Notes with regard to whether introducers are to be subject to the FATF Recommendations.
-The inconsistencies in the regime are evidenced by reliance on introducers that are not subject to the FATF requirements as required by the Regulations.
+The inconsistencies in the regime are 10. ly evidenced by reliance on introducers that are not subject to the FATF requirements as required by the Regulations.
 These inconsistencies should be resolved.
-The AMLR and Guidance Notes are currently under review and a significant redraft is under way.